ankitsinghaniyaz/classandobjects/content/tutorial/problems_with_react_single_page_app.md

 Please see these are the things which I find challenging and believe someone will feel the same.
 If you are fine with all these work I respect your views and choices.
 I am completely for the React and I love it, but surely this issues warrant my attention to other notable frameworks like [ember.js](http://emberjs.com/).
 I will like to try out Ember and see how it fits my style of development.
 I will soon be doing a post on my choices and how I tackled all these problems in the React ecosystem.
 Then I will redo the same things with Ember and try to note my experience with the same.

 If this post helped you in any way, I would love your appreciation below.
 Thanks for reading.

+## Edit (10th July 2017)

+I have recently started [Vue.js](https://vuejs.org/) and I am really loving it.
+It feels more natural to me when compared to React.
+It has all the flexibility and modularity of React but without the fatigue.
+All the standard things required are maintained by the official community themselves.
+They also have an amazing documentation.
+If you are willing to try one more time I would really suggest to give Vue a chance.
+It is worth it.
+I will soon do a post on Vue too, so stay tuned.